rabbi-lion/arch-linux-install-guide/README.md

 ## Post-installation

 After rebooting, log in using the user account created during installation.

-This guide intentionally stops at the base operating system installation.
-Desktop environments, window managers and other post-installation configuration are kept separate.
+This guide stops at the base operating system installation.
+Desktop environments, window managers, and other post-installation configuration are kept separate.

 ## References

-This guide was written independently using the official ArchWiki as a technical reference.
+Written using the official ArchWiki as a technical reference:

-Relevant documentation:

 - [Installation guide](https://wiki.archlinux.org/title/Installation_guide)
 - [Partitioning](https://wiki.archlinux.org/title/Partitioning)